laahs/apify/README.md

 # apify
 The aim of this package is to define boilerplate to ease api definition.
+Given a model, a set of methods allowed and a set of restrictions the framework should generate routes/handlers, validate data and handle requests.
+It should be able to handle models related to other models.

 # API flow definition
 General flow through an api is the following, each step is pass or fail and return: